Are Car Accident Reports Public Record in San Diego, CA?

 - Do not admit fault or discuss the accident with other people at the accident scene

-- Take pictures and make a video of the crash scene, if it is safe for you to do so
+- Take pictures as evidence and make a video of the crash scene, if it is safe for you to do so

 - Ask anyone who witnessed the accident to give you their name and contact information